cccbr/runningatower/content/docs/060-headstocks/index.md

 As a Typical Steeple Keeper, you may not be able to rectify all of these problems but you should be able to recognise when they occur.

 {{<hint warning>}}
-As mentioned earlier, the fastenings to the [wheel](../070-wheels) and [stay](../080-stays-and-sliders) are covered in those chapters.
+As mentioned earlier, the fastenings for the [wheel](../070-wheels) and [stay](../080-stays-and-sliders) are covered in those chapters.
 {{</hint>}}

 #### Bell nuts